Extremely low-bitrate Image Compression Semantically Disentangled by LMMs from a Human Perception Perspective

-\textbf{Qualitative Comparisons:} Figure \ref{fig:vision_image} presents a visual comparison of evaluated methods under extremely low bitrates.
-We visualize the performance of stable diffusion-based methods PICS, PerCo, DiffEIC and our proposed SEDIC at ultra-low bitrates, along with HiFiC results at a $0.1 \sim 0.2$ bpp setting as a reference.
+\textbf{Qualitative Comparisons:} We visualize the visual quality performance of stable diffusion-based methods in Figure \ref{fig:vision_image} compared with PICS, MISC, PerCo, DiffEIC, and DDCM at extremely low-bitrates.
+Notably, MISC exhibits limited ability to recover fine details of primary objects due to its weak guidance of object prompts to diffusion models.
+For example, the fur texture of the squirrel is poorly reconstructed.
 Compared to other methods, SEDIC achieves reconstructions with higher perceptual quality, fewer artifacts, and more realistic details at extremely low bitrates.
 For example, SEDIC preserves the fine details of the tower's peak that are lost or distorted in other methods (see the first row).
 Similarly, SEDIC generates more realistic fur details (e.g., the squirrel's tail in the second row).
 Additionally, SEDIC better retains background cloud details (see the third row).
-Remarkably, our method achieves visually comparable performance to HiFiC at only one-tenth of HiFiC’s bpp, demonstrating even better perceptual quality .
-More qualitative comparison results can be found in the supplementary material.
+In addition, Figure~\ref{fig:result_vision_DISTS} presents more visual examples at extremely low bitrates, along with the corresponding bpp/DISTS values.
+Furthermore, we evaluate the compression performance on the AI-generated image dataset AGIQA\footnote{https://github.com/lcysyzxdxc/AGIQA-3k-Database} , using both subjective quality and the LPIPS metric.
+As shown in Figure~\ref{fig:result_vision_AGIQA}, our method achieves significant improvements over three competing approaches on this dataset.
+These results demonstrate that, compared with existing schemes, the proposed SEDIC algorithm is particularly effective for compressing AI-generated images.
+Overall, SEDIC attains higher perceptual quality, fewer artifacts, and more realistic detail reconstruction at such low bitrates.
+Notably, our method shows obvious advantages in restoring fine-grained object details, which can be attributed to the specially designed object restoration stage in our framework.